Arsenic trioxide (Trisenox, ATO)

 - Shingles sores

-There is a small risk that you may get a second cancer some years after arsenic trioxide treatment.
-There have been a few reports of people developing a second cancer after this treatment.
+There have been a few reports of people developing a second cancer after arsenic trioxide treatment treatment.
 It is not clear yet whether this was due to the arsenic or not.

 Talk to your doctor, pharmacist or nurse about all your side effects so they can help you manage them.
 They can give you advice or reassure you.
 Your nurse will give you a contact number to ring if you have any questions or problems.
 If in doubt, call them.